acidburn0zzz/pling-store-releases/README.md

 # Manual Run

-To try the Pling-Store without installing, you can simply make it exectuable and (double-)click on it.
+To try the Pling-Store without installing, you can simply [make it executable](https://youtu.be/nzZ6Ikc7juw?t=78) and (double-)click on it.